Old School

 91 min.
 DreamWorks.
 Director: Todd Phillips.
 Cast: Luke Wilson, Will Ferrell, Vince Vaughn, Jeremy Piven, Ellen Pompeo.

-Old School is the sort of bad movie which constantly threatens to turn into something good, mostly on the strength of a few talented actors.
+Old School is the sort of bad movie that constantly threatens to turn into something good, mostly on the strength of a few talented actors.
 Here, those actors are Luke Wilson, Will Ferrell, and Vince Vaughn, serving under the tutelage of Todd "Road Trip" Phillips.
 The resulting zany comedy plays like Fight Club meets Animal House (heavy on the Animal House, partly because that film's director, Ivan Reitman, executive produced Old School).

 Wilson plays Mitch Martin, a nice guy stooge who can't quite get it together.
 After a train wreck of a breakup from his oversexed girlfriend (Juliette Lewis), Mitch finds himself vulnerable to the opportunistic wiles of his buddy Beanie (Vince Vaughn), the schmoozily successful proprietor of electronics retailer Speaker City.
 Beanie decides that what he, Mitch, and their pitiable newlywed friend Frank (Ferrell) need is to hang on to their youth by starting a fraternity.